 In recent years, there have been a number of valuable contributions in order to address this problem.
-We overview most of the works which we are aware of them in section 4 briefly.
+We overview most of the works which we are aware of in Section IV.
 One common approach for semi-automated bug assignment is to employ a supervised machine learning algorithm through which a classifier is trained and used to categorize new bug reports.
 In such text categorization problems, documents are usually considered as word vectors and the term weights (Term Frequency-Inverse Document Frequencies, abbreviated as TF-IDF) are calculated.
-Support Vector Machines (SVMs) have turned out to be the best supervised machine learning algorithms in applying such an approach.[1]
+Support Vector Machines (SVMs) have turned out to be the best supervised machine learning algorithms in applying such an approach [1].
+Furthermore, there have been other approaches already applied to several subfields of the bug triage problem area such as the duplicate bug report recognition problem [2] based on the natural language processing techniques.

-Another common approach which has already been applied to several subfield of the bug triage problem area such as the duplicate bug report recognition problem [2] is using document indexing and information retrieval techniques.
-This latter approach is somehow closer to our position.
 However, we clearly make several distinctions between our work and those contributions.
-Our approach is novel in that we consider n-gram representations for strings rather than considering tokens.
-Furthermore, we perform approximate string matching (a.k.a. approximate vocabulary look-up) with a flexible similarity threshold parameter rather than a fixed exact match.
-Concerning the application domain, this brings a noticeable capability.
+Our approach is novel in that it considers n-gram representations for strings and works on the character level rather than on the token level (term level).
+Furthermore, we perform approximate string matching, i.e., approximate vocabulary look-up, with a flexible similarity threshold parameter rather than a fixed exact match.
+Considering the application domain, this brings in a noticeable capability.
 For example, one does not have to concern about the misspelled words in the bug reports too much anymore.
-Last but not least, we do not directly consider the similarity between the vector representation of two text documents, but instead the approximate similarity between the n-gram representations of strings are taken into account.
+Finally, we do not directly consider the similarity between the vector representation of two text documents, but, instead, the approximate similarity between the n-gram representations of strings are taken into account.

-Regardless of the applied techniques, almost all prior work in this field could be categorized in three main groups-based on the source of information which they use in order to extract the developers' expertise and interest models.
-One major source of information is the previously resolved bug reports which are archived in the repositories of bug tracking systems like Bugzilla, Jira, etc.[3][4][1][5] Another one is the log information of the source code revision control system, i.e. comments of developers in each source code commit (for example to the Subversion or CVS source code repository).[6][4][5]
-Finally, one could explicitly use the vocabulary of the committed source code by each developer as a means of extracting such an expertise model.[7]
+Regardless of the applied techniques, almost all prior work in this field could be categorized in three main groups based on the source of information which they use in order to extract the developers' expertise and interest models.
+One major source of information is the previously resolved bug reports which are archived in the repositories of bug tracking systems like Bugzilla [3], JIRA [4], etc. ([5] [6] [1] [7]).
+Another one is the log information of the source code revision control system, i.e., comments of developers in each source code commit (for example to the Subversion [8] or CVS [9] source code repository) ([10] [6] [7]).
+Finally, one could explicitly use the vocabulary of the committed source code by each developer as a means of extracting such an expertise model ([11]).

 Our recommender is efficient and powerful enough to benefit from all of the above mentioned resources in large scales in order to make its recommendation more precise while performing fast.
-However, in the current implementation we have only included the first one, i.e. the previously resolved bug reports in the open bug repository.
+However, in the current implementation we have only included the first one, i.e., the previously resolved bug reports in the open bug repository.